Search features

 Sasha E. Piastro-Tedford Email Email More info More Info

 MUSI 141.
 BEGINNING VOICE CLASS.
 This course teaches vocal production and song presentation.
 Individuals demonstrate and perform for class members.
-Semester only, one hour.
+One hour.

 a section of the BEGINNING VOICE CLASS course in Music - MUSI